 Responsibilities on the Farm for Employers and Employees

-As a farmer or farm operator, that employs farm worker(s), you must:
+As a farmer or farm operator who employs farm workers, you must:

 - Provide a safe working environment for the worker.